lnw/nano-tori/README.md

 ### torus-full

-Generate any circular torus, and choose the ellipticity of the cross section.
+Generate any circular torus with arbitrary angles between (m,n) and (p,q), and choose the ellipticity of the cross section.

 ```
 usage: ./torus-full <m> <n> <p> <q> <phase> <bl> <ell>